 Your public key, is something that can be shared and given to anyone.
 It is public information.
 If you want to receive sats (portions of bitcoin) then this key is what you will give someone.
 It is your bitcoin address.

 The private key, is something that should be kept private.
 Only you should know your private key (or have access to it).
-Your private key is what is used to sign transactions - movement from your address to somewhere else.
+Your private key is what is used to sign transactions – movement from your address to somewhere else – to spend your bitcoin.

-If you control the private key, you control the sats.
+If you control the keys, you control the sats.